-Athletic Training at Grosse Ile Township Schools
+Athletic Training at Grosse Ile High and Middle Schools

 The Grosse Ile Township Schools contracts all of its athletic training services through Beaumont/Oakwood Hospital.

 The athletic trainer that is assigned to our district is Mr. Ryan Fitzpatrick.
 Ryan has a B.S. in Athletic Training from Central Michigan University.
 He was the trainer at Crestwood High School before coming to Grosse Ile.
 He has been the Grosse Ile Township Schools Athletic Trainer since August of 2015.

 Ryan is on duty starting in August when practices begin for the fall season until the conclusion of the spring sports season in June.
 The training room is open Monday-Friday from 2:15 until the conclusion of the last practice or game.
 This schedule is modified during school holidays and vacations.

 •Prevention of injury: checking for safe playing environment, proper equipment fitting, proper training and conditioning.